JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 > RETURN u.*, p.*
 > ```
 >
-> A side effect of using wildcard to return all properties is that all metadata
+>Using a wildcard to return all properties also returns all metadata
-> properties associated with the selected entities are also returned.
-This may
-> be useful when users desire to perform analysis that involves metadata.
+> properties associated with the selected entities.
+This feature is useful when you want to perform an analysis that involves metadata.

 `TO` is used after a relationship verb, and with the exception of `RELATES TO`, is considered a 'filler' word that is ignored by the interpreter.